Frequently Asked Questions

 + Am I allowed to register for both clinic and a competitive program?

-While do not prevent swimmers from being registered for both the clinic and competitive programs in the same season, we do not endorse this option.
+While we do not prevent swimmers from being registered for both the clinic and competitive programs in the same season, we do not encourage this option.
 Our training philosophy is more conservative than many clubs.
 We encourage young swimmers to have the freedom to participate in several activities and/or sports rather than focusing on a single sport before they are both physically and mentally ready to increase intensity and commitment.

 + I have more than one swimmer.
 Is there a discount?